ninapavlich/sitetest/README.md

 links return 404s.

-**if run_third_party_tests == True,** the test will validate W3C Compliance for each URL, run Google PageSpeed tests for each URL, and Generate browser screenshots (someday).
+**if run_third_party_tests == True,** the test will validate W3C Compliance for up to 20 urls (the W3C has relatively strict limits for API usage), run Google PageSpeed tests for up to 1000 urls.

 **if run_security_tests == True,** the test will test rate limits and someday other tests too.

+**if ua_test_list** is set, this will verify that the specified User Agents receive the expected code.
+This test will be run on the test_urls list if specified, or the canonical domain if not specified.

 **If verbose == True,** you will see log output of the urls as they're parsed and the overall test status

 **If output_unloaded_links == True,** a list of all links will be included in the report, including links that weren't loaded.
+If you have a lot of external links, this can be set to False to make the report file slightly smaller.

+**If screenshots** are defined, then screenshots will be generated at the sizes specified.
+These will be uploaded a subdirectory within the test file.
+The screenshots are generated using the Firefox driver for Selenium.

+**Use use_basic_auth == True,** and specify basic_auth_username and
+basic_auth_password if the URLs being tested are password protected with basic auth.

 **canonical_domain** is the domain that we're testing.
 If you're running a non-recursive test on a single url, then canonical_domain should be the single